ClaytonLin/SP25-IXD-256/assignment04/README.md

 ```

 ### Physical Components
-I used white paper to build the shape.
-Since my LED has three different colors, I wanted the lantern itself to not affect the LED colors in different states.

-I rolled a piece of paper into a cylinder to hold the LED strip and other parts.
-In the middle, I added a cardboard piece to support the cylinder and components.
-This way, the LEDs won’t appear as sharp circular spots on the paper but will create a more blurred and soft light effect.

-For the outer shape, I used paper to make the curved form of the lantern.
-I cut a piece of paper into strips with about 0.5 inches spacing (leaving the top and bottom uncut).
-Then, I attached it to the cylinder and adjusted it by hand to make it more three-dimensional.

-For the tassels at the bottom, I used white paper.
-I cut it into thin strips about 0.1 inches apart (keeping the top part uncut), rolled it up, and attached it to a wire.
+I used a black glove as the base and cut several hollow circles out of cardboard, stacking them together to form the core part of the emitting rays.
+The sides of these cardboard pieces feature hollow patterns, allowing light to shine through.
+An LED strip, IMU Pro, and M5 Stack are attached inside this cardboard-made energy core, with the entire setup affixed to the glove.

 ### Project Outcomes
-The final result is very good.
-When the lantern is green and yellow, it makes you want it to turn red.

-In the future, if I have time, I hope to decorate the copper tape with small bells and add more interesting animations to the color changes.
+This project captures hand movements with high precision, and the on-screen feedback is very responsive.
+However, in the future, if I have more time, I will refine the physical components, using better materials to enhance the appearance of the energy core.
+Additionally, I plan to add a targeting icon on the screen to make the aiming process feel more like a targeting game.

 ![Outcome_1](https://github.com/user-attachments/assets/449f0059-b9b1-4725-9bc3-ac5bf61e90ae)
 ![Outcome 2](https://github.com/user-attachments/assets/5f333076-9f8b-4169-8631-f70c06008b51)